-Class Selection

-Individuals may compete in multiple showmanship classes.
+Class Selection - Individuals may show in multiple showmanship classes.
 However, a single participant may not compete in the same class twice or enter two horses into the same class.
-Each exhibitor may only compete in a single class one time.
+Each exhibitor may only compete in a single class a single time.

-^{}Management reserves the right to split large classes as needed

-Exhibitor

-The exhibitor should be neat, clean, well-groomed, attentive, courteous and in appropriate attire.
-The exhibitor's overall poise, confidence, appearance and position throughout the class will be evaluated.
-Safety helmets or appropriate head gear for an industry show of the division is acceptable.

-Western Division:

-- Tack Leather show halter and leather shank or any well-fitting halter with shank.
-Silver on halters will not serve as an advantage. - Exhibitor Should be dressed in western suit or western style slacks and jacket or vest with long sleeve shirt.
+- Western Division - o Tack Leather Show Halter and leather shank or any fitted halter with shank.
+Silver on halters will not be an advantage - Exhibitor Dressed in western suit or western slacks and jacket/vest with long sleeve shirt.
 No chaps.
-Hat, tie, and western boots required.
-No whips or crops may be carried.

-Hunter Division:

-- Tack Bridle is required.
-No halters will be allowed!
-Regulation snaffles, Pelhams, all with cavesson nosebands, are recommended types.
-A judge may penalize for non-conventional types of bits or nosebands.
-In junior exhibitor classes, braiding is optional but does enhance the "turn out" of the horse/pony.
-In senior exhibitor classes the mane and tail must be braided to be considered for placing. - Exhibitor Proper hunt attire should be worn, including properly fastened ASTM approved helmet.
-Whips or crops are optional.

-Saddleseat Trotting/Non-Trotting Division:

-Tack - Suitable bridle or halter.
-Ribbons are optional and may be either clipped or braided into mane.

-Exhibitor - Saddle suit or coat and jodhpurs with tie, gloves and hat/helmet or appropriate western attire of long sleeved shirt, jeans/trousers, boots, western hat/helmet and optional jacket/vest.

-Dressage Division:

-- Tack Bridle is required.
-No halters will be allowed!
-Regulation snaffles with cavesson nosebands, are recommended types.
-A judge may penalize for non-conventional types of bits or nosebands.
-In junior exhibitor classes, braiding is optional but does enhance the "turn out" of the horse/pony.
-In senior exhibitor classes the mane must be braided to be considered for placing. - Exhibitor Dress Code for Training through Fourth Level Dressage is a short riding coat of conservative color, choker or stock tie, breeches or jodhpurs, boots, or jodhpur boots, and a properly fastened ASTM approved safety helmet.
-Half chaps are allowed.
-Gloves of conservative color are recommended.
-Whips or crops are optional.
+Hat and western boots are required.
+No whips or crops permitted. - Hunter Division - Tack Bridle is required.
+Snaffles, pelhams, all with cavesson nosebands are recommended.
+A judge may penalize non-conventional types of bits or nosebands.
+In junior classes, braiding is option but does enhance the turn out.
+In senior classes, mane and tail should be braided. - o Exhibitor Hunt attire, including ASTM approved helmet should be worn.
+Whips/Crops are optional. - Saddleseat/Gaited Division - o Tack Suitable halter or bridle.
+Ribbons optional either clipped or braided into mane. - Exhibitor Saddle suit or coat with jodphurs with tie, gloves, and hat or helmet or appropriate western attire of long sleeve shirt, jeans, boots, western hat/helmet and optional jacket. - o Dressage - Tack Bridle is required.
+Regulation snaffles with cavesson nosebands are recommended.
+A judge may penalize non-conventional nosebands.
+In junior classes, braiding is option but does enhance the turn out.
+In senior classes, mane should be braided. - Exhibitor Short riding coat of conservative color, choker or stock tie, breeches or jodphurs, boots and a properly fastened ASTM approved safety helmet.
+Gloves of a conservative color are recommended.
+Whips/Crops optional. - Miniature - o Tack Appropriate western, English, or hunter tack - o Exhibitor Proper western, English, or hunter attire.

-Miniature Division:

-Tack - Appropriate western, english, or hunter tack should be

-Exhibitor - Proper western, english, or hunter attire should be worn.

-SHOWMANSHIP SYSTEMS
+Showmanship Systems